Leg workouts are an integral part of any well-rounded strength training program, so you should never “skip leg day,” so to speak.

 Here are the steps:

-- Stand upright with good posture.
+- Stand upright with good posture and your feet shoulder-width apart.

 - Lift your right leg up and cross it behind your left calf as you lower into a full single-leg squat on the left leg.
 Thrust your arms forward for a counterbalance.